Evan Longoria Player Props: Diamondbacks vs. Angels

 Evan Longoria At The Plate

-- Longoria has an RBI in 16 of 42 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- Longoria has driven in a run in 16 games this season (38.1%), including four games with more than one RBI (9.5%).
+He has also driven home three or more of his team's runs in one contest.

-- In 45.2% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.